-- Carrying out the state's Growth Management Act's requirement_that requires cities to plan for anticipated population growth andby accepting the need for denser development so that larger expanses of rural land can be preserved - Prioritizing geographic areas and equitable land management strategies that will provide the greatest environmental, social, economic, and cultural benefits. - Collaborating across departments and with private developers to eEncourageing low impact development and green building methods that include using renewable or recycled materialsnature-based green infrastructure solutions
+- Carrying out the state's Growth Management Act that requires cities to plan for anticipated population growth and embrace the need for denser development so that larger expanses of rural land can be preserved. - Prioritizing geographic areas and equitable land management strategies that will provide the greatest environmental, social, economic, and cultural benefits. - Collaborating across Departments and with private developers to encourage low-impact development and nature-based green infrastructure solutions. - Continuing the City's role as caretaker of Olympia's urban forest, a diverse mix of native and ornamental trees that promote a healthy, sustainable, and beautiful city across both urbanized and natural landscapes. - Incorporating the recovery of Pacific Northwest salmon species in watershed planning and land management strategies, understanding that what benefits salmon also benefits healthy, sustainable communities and is a critical component of upholding Tribal treaty rights.

-- Constructing developments that have a low impact on soil and site conditions - Treating stormwater runoff on-site - Using building materials that require less energy, which public and private groups are now working closely with the City to explore new and reliable methods - Ensuring that public land is preserved and cared for - Identifying land at greatest risk for preservation, enhancement, and stewardship to support a diversity of wildlife habitat and species - Continuing the City's role as caretaker of Olympia's urban forest, a diverse mix of native and ornamental trees that promote a healthy, sustainable, and beautiful city across both urbanized and natural landscapes. line our streets, shade our homes, and beautify our natural areas. - Incorporating the recovery of Pacific northwest salmon species in watershed planning and land management strategies, understanding that what benefits salmon also benefits healthy, sustainable communities and is a critical component of upholding Tribal Treaty rights.
+The Open Space and Environmentally Sensitive Areas Map reflects those areas in the City and Urban Growth Area (UGA) that are already preserved as open space, or that may be good opportunities for future preservation as open space.

-The Open Space and Environmentally Sensitive Areas Map reflects those areas in the City and UGA that are already preserved as open space, or that may be good opportunities for future preservation as open space.
 Shown on the map are environmentally sensitive areas, such as steep slopes, flood plains, wetlands, and significant wildlife habitat.
 Many of these areas are protected by Critical Areas regulations so the map serves to highlight those areas for further evaluation prior to any new development project.

-The map also reflects locations where there may be a greater potential for creating or enhancing existing open space corridors for recreation, stormwater management, or wildlife habitat.
+The map also reflects locations where there may be a greater potential for creating or enhancing existing open space corridors for recreation, stormwater management, and wildlife habitat.
 These areas may still be undeveloped, owned or managed by the City, connected to other nearby open space areas, or have environmentally sensitive areas present.